 - an audit uncovers evidence of misconduct.

 Oftentimes, by the time you are made aware of the ongoing investigation, it will have progressed beyond its preliminary stages.
-If you are notified of an ongoing investigation and are requested to provide testimony for it, it often means that it is nearing its conclusion and that there is enough evidence against you from other key witnesses to support its allegations and impose corrective actions.
+Suppose you are notified of an ongoing investigation and are requested to provide testimony for it.
+In that case, it often means that it is nearing its conclusion and that there is enough evidence against you from other key witnesses to support its allegations and impose corrective actions.

 If your employer violates your rights during an internal workplace investigation, you may have grounds for a lawsuit.
 Some common lawsuits that get filed after an internal investigation are: